 Are there any clinical hours required?

-Nurse Educator programs are amongst the very few nursing degree tracks which require little to no clinical hours.
-Although the exact number depends on the state, school, and certification you are pursuing, you should expect to have to carry out approximately 120 clinical practicum hours for your Nurse Educator training.
-During this time you will enhance your clinical expertise to have more firsthand experience when teaching your students how to manage rotations and various medical situations in the workplace.
-You will also conduct lab simulations with your pupils and dedicate most of your teaching practicum to providing them with clinical instruction.
+Nurse Educator programs are among the very few nursing degree tracks that require little to no clinical hours.
+Although the exact number depends on the state, school, and certification you are pursuing, you should expect to carry out approximately 120 clinical practicum hours for your Nurse Educator training.
+During this time you will enhance your clinical expertise to gain more firsthand experience when teaching students how to manage rotations and various medical situations in the workplace.
+You will conduct lab simulations with your pupils and dedicate most of your teaching practicum to providing them with clinical instruction.

 Can you join an online Nurse Educator program?

 Of course.
-In fact, it is the recommended route for those who wish to pursue teaching as their career.
+In fact, it is the recommended route for those wishing to pursue teaching as their career.
 Not only will distance learning allow you to keep your job and work while you study, but it will also offer you the flexibility and autonomy needed to personalize your learning time and methods.
-Furthermore, an online program will open up more financial aid opportunities for you, as well as keep both your campus visits and your costs to a minimum.
+An online program will open up more financial aid opportunities for you, as well as keep both your campus visits and your costs to a minimum.
 This type of specialized instruction is ideal for busy nurses who want to continue their education without sacrificing too much of their time and responsibilities.
-It is also an bonus if you decide to teach online because you will already be familiar with the materials, learning strategies and overall format of distance education.
+It is a bonus if you decide to teach online because you will already be familiar with the materials, learning strategies and overall format of distance education.